BYU-ITC-210/LabWriteupExample/README.md

 * passport.js - Creates the passport session

 ## Questions:

+*The Questions to answer can be found at the bottom of each lab instruction.
+Ensure you have the questions from both part A and part B in your writeup*

 1. List three advantages to using a web API.
     - The front end and back end can be developed at the same time